junhoyeo/threads-api/threads-api/README.md

   </a>
 </p>

 > ✨ The [App Registry](https://threads.junho.io/apps) is officially live!
-We invite you to explore it on our website at [threads.junho.io](https://threads.junho.io).
+We invite you to explore it on our website at [threads.junho.io](https://threads.junho.io). <br/>
+> Modify [threads-web-ui/data/apps.ts](https://github.com/junhoyeo/threads-api/blob/main/threads-web-ui/data/apps.ts) to add your projects!

 <p align="center">
   <a href="https://github.com/junhoyeo">